Bylaws of Graduate Council

 Section A. Faculty Recourse

-Within thirty days after the publication of any action of the Council, any member of the Graduate Faculty may challenge the action by presenting to the Secretary of the Council a petition signed by fifty members of the Graduate Faculty requesting that a review be made of the action by the Council.
+Within 25 business days after the publication of any action of the Council, any member of the Graduate Faculty may challenge the action by presenting to the Secretary of the Council a petition signed by fifty members of the Graduate Faculty requesting that a review be made of the action by the Council.

 If the objection is not resolved, the Chair shall call a meeting of the Graduate Faculty as soon as feasible for the specific purpose of discussing the action that has been challenged.